ankane/lightgbm-ruby/README.md

 ## Related Projects

 - [XGBoost](https://github.com/ankane/xgboost) - XGBoost for Ruby
-- [Eps](https://github.com/ankane/eps) - Machine Learning for Ruby
+- [Eps](https://github.com/ankane/eps) - Machine learning for Ruby

 ## Credits

+This library follows the [Python API](https://lightgbm.readthedocs.io/en/latest/Python-API.html).
+A few differences are:

+- The `get_` and `set_` prefixes are removed from methods
+- The default verbosity is `-1`
+- With the `cv` method, `stratified` is set to `false`

-Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for serving as an initial reference.
+Thanks to the [xgboost](https://github.com/PairOnAir/xgboost-ruby) gem for demonstrating how to use FFI.

 ## History